-As the single system for the university’s finance, HR, payroll and student information, Workday introduces a range of cross-functional terms.
+As the single system for the university’s finance, supply chain, HR, payroll and student information, Workday introduces a range of cross-functional terms.
 The “Workday Words” series highlights and defines terminology that will be found in the new core system.
+This article explains "Announcements."

 A week-long series of customer confirmation sessions took place on April 8-12 to demonstrate the initial prototype of HR and Payroll functionality in Ohio State’s Workday environment.
 More than 60 business owners, process owners and subject matter experts who have been heavily involved in design and configuration activities received a first-hand look at select business processes and transactions.

 Over 180 HR and payroll professionals have attended virtual sessions introducing Staffing Models, a Workday core concept.
 The full Workday core concepts series for HR and Payroll is designed to give the audience foundational knowledge of the Workday system.
 The concepts focus on content the HR community will see and use most often when the first release of Workday is launched in 2020.

 To better support the university’s data governance efforts, Ohio State led the creation of the Data Governance Group, a subgroup of the Big Ten Academic Alliance (BTAA).
 This group serves as a forum to advance data governance work across the Big Ten conference and consists of representatives from each member institution.